sakshiiiir/portfolio/README.md

 ## Work Experience

 **Magna International, USA - Data Science Intern**, May 2023 - Aug 2023
-- Calculated and optimized chiller efficiency within injection moulding machines, analyzing overall performance.
-- Applied machine learning models to analyze chiller tank level data, contributing to the creation of predictive models for optimizing efficiency and performance in the injection moulding machines.
-- Developed an interactive dashboard using Grafana and InfluxDB for real-time monitoring and visualization, enabling data-driven decision-making and proactive maintenance strategies.
+- Created an interactive Grafana dashboard integrated with InfluxDB to display real-time statuses of chiller room equipment, applied color-coded thresholds for monitoring, and with 5% boost in operational efficiency.
+- Predicted chiller tank levels to prevent overflow and underflow using regression analysis with a random forest model with a rmse of 0.1, utilizing the power consumption of injection molding machines.
+- Evaluated chiller efficiency by analysing power consumption and chiller capacity, identifying fluctuations in efficiency curves to assess consistency and detect seasonality patterns.

 **Continental, India - Intern**, Aug 2021 - May 2022
-- Collaborated on the semantic segmentation of Radar Environment using PointNet++ and a Neural Network-based Drop-in Drop-out classifier.
-Managed data access through a MongoDB server and assisted network training (CNN and LSTM) within the ReDViNe framework.
+- Collaborated on semantic segmentation of radar environments using PointNet++ for point cloud processing and implemented a neural network-based drop-in drop-out classifier for vehicle movement classification.
+- Managed data access through MongoDB, analysing ADAS sensor data to optimize vehicle speed control based on real-time inputs from the drop-in drop-out classifier.
-- Gained valuable experience in time series feature selection for road segmentation tasks, employing advanced techniques such as sliding window analysis and correlation-based feature selection methods.
+- Performed time series feature engineering and analysis for road segmentation employing sliding window analysis and correlation-based feature selection methods.

 **Anubhooti Solutions, Pune, India - Intern**, Jan 2021 - May 2021
-- Implemented a robust device classification system by extracting Fast Fourier Transform (FFT) spectral mean features and implementing a Support Vector Machine (SVM) model, achieving a maximum accuracy of 80%.
+- Implemented a robust device classification system by extracting Fast Fourier Transform (FFT) spectral mean features and SVM model, achieving accuracy of 80%.
-- Designed and implemented an Automatic Speech Recognition (ASR) system by leveraging transfer learning techniques, utilizing the pre-trained LibriSpeech model as a foundation, and training a customized model on Mel-Frequency Cepstral Coefficient (MFCC) features within a Hidden Markov Model (HMM) framework for monophonic and triphone acoustic modeling, resulting in an impressive 95% accuracy.
+- Engineered an ASR data pipeline data recordings from 20 speakers and developed scripts to generate metadata files and curated a corpus for data annotation.
+- Designed ASR trained model using transfer learning from pre-trained LibriSpeech models, achieving 95% accuracy through advanced techniques in MFCC-based feature extraction for monophonic and triphone acoustic modelling.

 ## Projects